Aiven-Open/pglookout/README.rst

-2. Edit the local ``pg_hba.conf`` to allow access for the newly created account to the ``postgres`` (or other suitable database of your choice) from the master, slave and possible observer nodes.
+2. Edit the local ``pg_hba.conf`` to allow access for the newly created account to the ``postgres`` (or other suitable database of your choice) from the master, standby and possible observer nodes.
 While pglookout will only need to run a few builtin functions within the database, it is still recommended to setup a separate empty database for this use.
 Remember to reload the configuration with either::